flightless/mailgun-post-notifications/readme.md

 `mailgun_post_notification_post_types` - Filter the post types for which notifications will be sent.
 Defaults to just `post`.

+`mailgun_post_notification_api_arguments` - Filter any of the arguments sent to Mailgun to send the email (e.g., filter the 'from' or 'reply-to' headers)

 ## Templates

 All emails are sent with both a text version and an HTML version.
 You can independently manage the templates for each.